 Total years of service completed; credit is 1 point per full year.
 Total years in rank completed; credit is 1 point per full year.
-For promotion from Firefighter to Driver/Engineer or Rescue Sergeant, only total years of service points will be credited.
-For transfer from one of Driver/Engineer or Rescue Sergeant to the other, additional years in rank point will be credited for time in either rank.
-For promotion from Driver/Engineer or Rescue Sergeant to the rank of Lieutenant, additional years in rank points will be credited for time in Driver/Engineer and/or Rescue Sergeant rank.
+For promotion from Firefighter to Driver/Engineer, only total years of service points will be credited.
 For promotion from Driver/Engineer to Lieutenant, additional years in rank points will be credited for time in Driver/Engineer rank.
 For promotion from Lieutenant to Captain, additional years in rank points will be credited for time served as a Lieutenant.
 Maximum score for Service is 25 points for Driver/Engineer promotional testing and 50 points for Officer promotional testing.